theopenlane/core/docs/SSO.md

 - `LoginHandler` parses a `LoginRequest` and calls `getUserByEmail` to fetch the account.
 - If the account does not exist, `RegisterHandler` creates the user and `sendVerificationEmail` dispatches the confirmation email.
-- `ssoOrgForUser` determines if the organization enforces SSO for the email and redirects non-owner users to `SSOLoginHandler` when required.
+- `orgEnforcementsForUser` determines if the organization enforces SSO for the email and redirects non-owner users to `SSOLoginHandler` when required.
 - Unverified users can request a new token via `ResendEmail`, which invokes `storeAndSendEmailVerificationToken`.
 - When the password is validated with `passwd.VerifyDerivedKey`, `AuthManager.GenerateUserAuthSession` issues the access and refresh tokens and `updateUserLastSeen` records the login.